HSLdevcom/jore4/wiki/data-model.md

 Validity spans and priorities
 -----------------------------

-The line, route, and scheduled stop point entities are considered _core entities_ and have a validity span and priority associated with their instances.
-The priority determines which instance is the one "effective" at a given point in time, if at that point in time there is more than one valid instance.
+The line, route, and scheduled stop point entities are considered _core entities_.
+Each core entity can have many instances associated with them.
+The instances of an entity are distinguished by their validity span and priority.
+The priority determines which of the instances of an entity is the one "effective" at a given point in time, if at that point in time there is more than one valid instance.

 These core entities have a 'label' property, which serves as the unique identifier of the entity.
 It has to be unique within the scope of the entity instances' validity spans and priorities.
 The label is a user-readable, non-translatable character sequence.
 E.g. in case of a bus line, the `label` column of the line table contains the line's real world bus line number.
 (Transmodel features a `label` attribute for scheduled stop point entities, which served as the inspiration for the Jore4 label property.
 Note, however, that TM does not specify a label property for routes or lines and that the TM scheduled stop point label is meant to be translatable.)